knewplay/knewhub/deployment-guide.md

 ### Set up SSH for GitHub

-The Rails application will be cloned onto the VM using Git.
+During deployment the Rails application will be cloned onto the VM using Git.
 To perform this operation, the VM needs to have its own keypair to SSH into GitHub.

 [Reference Guide: Managing deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys)